Select Page

 Certificate

-Certificate of Completion in Quranic Studies
+Certificate in Quran and Quranic Studies

 Students who successfully complete the Quran Study Programme will be issued with a Certificate of Completion.
 This certificate will attest to the completion of the syllabus and will depend on successful completion of all assessments throughout the programme.